kerrilu/18337-anode-project/README.md

-# Code for 18.337 final project on Augmented Neural ODEs
+# 18.337 final project on Augmented Neural ODEs

+Code is provided in both ipynb and pdf form.